JohnGoldsmith/dotnetrdf-wiki/UserGuide-ASP-Deploying-With-rdfWebDeploy.md

 # Deploying with rdfWebDeploy

-Integration of dotNetRDF into ASP.Net applications is configured using the [[Configuration API|UserGuide-Configuration-API]] and can be deployed using [[UserGuide/Tools/rdfWebDeploy|rdfWebDeploy]].
+Integration of dotNetRDF into ASP.Net applications is configured using the [[Configuration API|UserGuide-Configuration-API]] and can be deployed using [[rdfWebDeploy|UserGuide-Tools-rdfWebDeploy]].
 This guide teaches you how to deploy configuration using rdfWebDeploy.

 To see an example of a more complex configuration file you can go to [Configuration API](http://www.dotnetrdf.org/demos/sampleConfig]] which is the configuration file used for all the demos found under the [[http://www.dotnetrdf.org/demos/]] URI.
 The configuration file shown there was tested and deployed using the method described here.